CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanageddocument-getlanguage-method.md

 ## <a name="parameters"></a>Paramètres
  `pRetVal`
- [out] Pointeur vers une variable qui reçoit l’identificateur de langue.
+ [out] A pointer to a variable that receives the language identifier.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit.
+ S_OK if the method succeeds.

 ## <a name="see-also"></a>Voir aussi